For many addicts, medication assisted treatment is necessary in order to refrain from continued opioid abuse.

 While medication assisted treatment for opioid addiction does pose certain safety concerns, the prospect of remaining trapped inside an opioid addiction comes with considerably more risk.

-Opioid addiction destroys both the body and the mind, with the potential for overdose increasing with each passing day.
-In spite of the potential for dependence, medication assisted treatment for opioid addiction enables a person to live a normal life.
+Opioid addiction destroys the body and mind, with the potential for overdose increasing with each passing day.
+Although there is a potential for dependence, medication assisted treatment for opioid addiction enables a person to live a normal life.

-If you or someone you know are considering medication assisted treatment for opioid addiction and have more questions, or need help finding treatment that meets your needs, please don’t hesitate to call our toll-free helpline at 800-934-1582(Who Answers?) to speak with one of our addictions specialists.
+If you or someone you know is considering medication assisted treatment for opioid addiction and has more questions or need help finding treatment that meets your needs, please don’t hesitate to call our toll-free helpline at 800-934-1582(Sponsored) to speak with one of our addiction specialists.

 the Take-Away